 In 2009, Permanent Defense helped stop Initiative 1033, perhaps Eyman’s most destructive measure ever, which would have trapped Washington State in a permanent recession.

-Permanent Defense has appeared in numerous media outlets, most notably the Associated Press, the Seattle Times, the Seattle Post-Intelligencer, and KOMO AM 1000 Radio, and has been invited to speak at numerous community debates.
+NPI’s Permanent Defense has appeared in nearly all the state’s media outlets over the years, including Associated Press, the Seattle Times, the Seattle Post-Intelligencer, and KOMO AM 1000 Radio, and has been invited to speak at numerous community debates and forums.

 Well into the future, Permanent Defense will continue opposing senseless right wing initiatives, advocate for a higher quality of life in Washington State, and carry on the fight for tax reform.

 Membership and reuse information

 The Northwest Progressive Institute welcomes any Washingtonian who shares its mission and values to help keep Permanent Defense strong and vibrant.
 We invite you to learn more about becoming a member of the Northwest Progressive Institute.

 Permanent Defense strongly believes in the goal of Creative Commons and has granted permission to site visitors to reproduce textual content, under certain conditions.
 See the Creative Commons license for more information.

 Permanent Defense’s user agreement and Terms of Service can be found here.

-We will work to protect Washington by building a first line of defense against threats to the common wealth of the Evergreen State.
+We will work to protect Washington by building a first line of defense against threats to the common wealth and Constitution of the Evergreen State.

 A public conversation freed from the dominance of right wing demagoguery, an electorate that respects and values the common good, and an end to the abuse of the initiative process by powerful interests.

-- To expose the manner in which Tim Eyman, Michael Dunmire, and their cohorts deceive taxpayers with lies, sound bites, and slanted information.
+- To expose the manner in which Tim Eyman, the Fagans, and their followers deceive taxpayers with anti-government propaganda

-- To maintain an Internet presence opposing Tim Eyman and his ideas
+- To maintain an Internet presence opposing Tim Eyman and his harmful schemes

-- To collectively oppose Tim Eyman and his initiative factory and provide advance threat analysis of Eyman’s schemes
+- To collectively oppose Tim Eyman and his initiative factory and provide advance threat analysis of Eyman’s initiatives

 - To support the organizations Eyman aims to destroy, notably Sound Transit